dan-j/ts-react-express-starter/README.md

-# typescript-react-starter
+# ts-react-express-starter

-Simple Typescript/React starter with Webpack 2 and hot module reloading.

-To build the project run
+Typescript starter kit with minimal React frontend and express backend.
+Complete with example UI and server unit tests using Jest and hot reloading UI and express routes when in development mode.

+## Quickstart

     npm run build

-This will output `index.html` and `bundle.js` to `./dist`, which can be served however you deem appropriately.

-The project is also set up with `webpack-dev-server`, which can run a server for development.
-Simply run

     npm start

+## Development build (with HMR and express route reloading)

+    npm run dev

+## Tests

+    npm run test

+_or simply,_

+    jest

 Enjoy.